-- 4. The Applicant sought review by the Information Commissioner under section 49A(1) of the Agency's decision to refuse access to the request. - 5.
+- 4. The Applicant sought review by the Information Commissioner under section 49A(1) of the Agency's decision to refuse access the Applicant's request. - 5.
 The Applicant and the Agency were invited to make a written submission under section 49H(2) in relation to the review. - 6.
-I have considered all communications and submissions received from the parties, including the detailed submission provided by the Applicant. - 7.
+I have considered all communications and submissions received from the parties. - 7.
 In undertaking my review, I have had regard to the object of the FOI Act, which is to create a general right of access to information in the possession of the Government or other public bodies, limited only by exceptions and exemptions necessary to protect essential public interests, privacy and business affairs. - 8.
 I note Parliament's intention the FOI Act must be interpreted so as to further the object of the Act and any discretions conferred by the Act must be exercised, as far as possible, so as to facilitate and promote the disclosure of information in a timely manner and at the lowest reasonable cost.